In Summary

 Korean medicine organized the five flavors and five colors in correspondence with the five organ systems, and the color black was assigned to the Kidney system — the constitutional foundation that governs bone marrow, hair, reproductive function, and the body’s deepest reserves of inherited and acquired essence.

-Black foods — black beans, black sesame seeds, black rice, He Shou Wu — are understood in this framework to nourish and support the Kidney system through their constitutional resonance with it.
-This is not sympathetic magic; it is a theoretical framework that, whatever its epistemological origins, led classical practitioners to identify foods and herbs that have since been shown to contain specific bioactive compounds relevant to the functions they were claimed to support.
+Black foods — black beans, black sesame seeds, black rice, Hasuo (何首烏) — are understood in this framework to nourish and support the Kidney system through their constitutional resonance with it.
+This is not sympathetic magic; it is a theoretical framework that, whatever its epistemological origins, led classical practitioners to identify foods and herbs that have since been found to contain bioactive compounds relevant to the functions they were claimed to support.

 Black beans specifically were classified as tonifying to the Kidney and nourishing to the Blood — the two systems most directly involved in hair quality and growth.
 Their classical indications include premature graying, hair thinning associated with constitutional depletion, and the post-illness or post-partum hair loss that reflects depletion of both kidney essence and liver blood.